10/31/2024

 speaker

-Dennis
+Dennis Shem

 Yeah, thanks, Jim.
-And we've been doing a lot of work with the team in Trussville on product and several product roadmap meetings in fact since we took command.
+And we've been doing a lot of work with the team in Trustville. on product and several product roadmap meetings, in fact, since we took command.
 And I will tell you that we're developing a strategy which will allow more customers to participate at different price points.
 So first and foremost, we're bringing performance back into all of our packages.
 I think that's really, really important.
 And then we're going to have multiple stages per brand.
 And so we'll be at price points that will allow many more consumers to participate in these offerings.
 And so we're just coming to that realization that not everybody wants a $150,000 truck.
 We've got to have an array of price points out there based on the consumer.

 speaker